arrow-kt/arrow/arrow-docs/docs/lens/README.md

 ```

 ### Polymorphic lenses <a id="Plens"></a>
 When dealing with polymorphic product types, we can also have polymorphic lenses that allow us to morph the type of the focus (and, as a result, the constructed type) of our `PLens`.
-The following method is also available as `pFirstTuple2<A, B, R>()` in the `arrow.optics` package.
+The following method is also available as `PLens.pPairFirst<A, B, R>()` in the `arrow.optics` package.

 ```kotlin:ank
 fun <A, B, R> pair(): PLens<Pair<A, B>, Pair<R, B>, A, R> = PLens(